giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 # Getting started with the GiellaLT infrastructure on Windows

 Ever since Windows 10, Anniversary Update 2018, it has been possible to install a Linux system on Windows.
-Follow the following instructions to install Linux/bash on Windows 10:
+Follow the following instructions to install Linux/bash on Windows 10.

+Note that this documentation is relevant when you want to participate in **building and developing the grammatical tools yourself**.
+If you only want to use the ready-made grammatical analysers, see the [Linguistic analysis page](ling/LinguisticAnalysis.html).

 ## Installation